-Creative reporting bridges the gap between the people who mine and compile the data and those who simply need it to make an informed decision.
+“Creative reporting bridges the gap between the people who mine and compile the data and those who simply need it to make an informed decision.
 There’s so much information out there, and more and more comes through every second, so being able to tell that story quickly and efficiently can make all the difference when it comes to crucial decisions,” she says.

 The program culminates with students performing a case study of a real company.
 They identify a problem within that company and create an extensive, data-informed business solution.
 The capstone course features a presentation component where students relay their findings to a committee of faculty and staff, similar to how they might present information to a future employer.
 The capstone also serves as a portfolio piece, which new grads can roll out during interviews to show off their skills.

-  “Our ideal candidate for this program is someone who is rational and can easily process information,” says Torres.
-“Most of this information is going to be used in a decision-making process, so we’re looking for linear thinkers who are decisive.
+“Our ideal candidate for this program is someone who is rational and can easily process information,” says Dartez.
+“Most of this information is going to be used in a decision-making process, so we’re looking for linear thinkers who are decisive.”